harvardinformatics/website/content/how-can-i-download-my-sequencing-data.md

 Title: How can I download my sequencing data
-Date: 2019-03-28 11:00
+Date: 2020-11-03 00:00
 Category: FAQ
 Summary:Downloading many files by right-clicking each file in a webpage can be cumbersome.
 You can download all your files at once with wget, scp, or cp.

 Downloading many files by right-clicking each file in a webpage can be cumbersome.
 You can download all your files at once with the following commands<br/>

-If downloading to your local computer, use wget to transfer files over HTTP:
+If downloading to your local computer, use wget to transfer files over HTTPS:

     :::bash
-    wget -r -nH --cut-dirs=1 --no-parent -e robots=off  --no-check-certificate --reject="index.htm*" https://data.rc.fas.harvard.edu/ngsdata/<run_name>
+    wget -r -nH --cut-dirs=1 --no-parent -e robots=off  --no-check-certificate --reject="index.htm*" https://data.rc.fas.harvard.edu/ngsdata/<run_name>/

+**NOTE: the trailing slash ("&lt;run_name&gt;/") is necessary to download only &lt;run_name&gt; and not the entire contents of ngsdata/**

 We use InCommon certificates that may or may not be part of the trusted authorities on your local machine, so --no-check-certificate may be necessary.

-If you have credentials to login to an RC host (for example, rclogin03), you can use scp to copy files to your local computer:
+If you have credentials to login to an RC host (for example, boslogin), you can use scp to copy files to your local computer:

     :::bash
-    scp -r <user_name>@rclogin03.rc.fas.harvard.edu:/n/boslfs/LABS/informatics/<run_name> /path/to/my/directory
+    scp -r <user_name>@boslogin.rc.fas.harvard.edu:/n/ngsdata/<run_name> /path/to/my/directory

-If transferring to a directory mounted on the cluster, the best way to transfer files is with a copy command:
+If transferring to another directory mounted on the FAS RC cluster, the best way to transfer files is with a copy command:

     :::bash
     cp -r /n/ngsdata/<run_name> /path/to/my/directory